-Overall, no expenditures have been made, no procurement activities have occurred, no subrecipient awards have been made, and no agreements or MOLIs have been entered into made, and no agreements or MOUs have been entered into.
+Overall, no expenditures have been made, no environmental or procurement activities have occurred, no subrecipient awards have been made, and no agreements or MOUs have been entered into.
+The state complies with all required efforts to affirmatively further fair housing.